How to Choose a Travel Technology Partner – 5 Factors to Consider

 Home Blog 5 factors to consider when choosing a travel technology vendor

-Reading time: 7 min
+Reading time: 8 min

 Whether you’re looking to invest in an online system for your travel company or already have an online presence you’d like to improve, choosing the right travel technology partner can be overwhelming.

-Travel technology market is highly competitive, with numerous vendors (both global and regional) providing a world of different offers: off-the-shelf and custom software, solutions by business types (outbound tour operators, DMCs, meta-search engines, hospitality companies), SaaS solutions, and ERP systems… It is naturally quite easy to get lost when the choice is so vast and rich.
+Travel technology market is highly competitive, with numerous vendors (both global and regional) providing a world of different offers: off-the-shelf and custom software, solutions by business types (outbound tour operators, DMCs, metasearch engines, hospitality companies), SaaS solutions, and ERP systems… It is naturally quite easy to get lost when the choice is so vast and rich.
 Where do you even start?

-We’d like to try and help sharpen up your decision-making by adding some structure and focus to it.
+We’d like to try to help sharpen up your decision-making by adding some structure and focus to it.
 So, here are our picks for the top five factors worth considering while reviewing travel technology vendors.

 1. Domain expertise level